 You can visit stunning ice caves hidden beside a quiet lake in Ontario this winter

-Winter is officially approaching with plenty of snow flurries on the way.
-But anyone that can put up with below-freezing temperatures is rewarded with some beautiful, wintery sights here in Ontario.
+Winter is officially here but anyone that can put up with below-freezing temperatures is rewarded with some beautiful, wintery sights here in Ontario.

 Frozen waterfalls and ice caves are by far some of the best nature scenes to behold this time of the year and Lake Superior definitely takes the title when it comes to the best winter destination for this.